 EPA lists ethylene dichloride as a probable human carcinogen.
 It is primarily used as a solvent in the production of other chemicals like vinyl chloride.
-It is also added to leaded gasoline, but this is expected to be a very minor source, as leaded gas for on-road vehicle use was phased out in 1996.^{42,43} We estimated ethylene dichloride's 2020 average potential cancer risk estimate at Beacon Hill at 2 in one million.
+It is also added to leaded gasoline, but this is expected to be a very minor source, as leaded gas for on-road vehicle use was phased out in 1996.^{39,40} We estimated ethylene dichloride's 2023 average potential cancer risk estimate at Beacon Hill at 2 in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.

 There is no useful trend information for this air toxic since most of the measurements are near the practical quantitation limit of the analytical method.
-That is, most of the samples in 2020 were within twice the method detection limit.
+That is, 93% of the samples in 2023 were within twice the method detection limit.
 Additionally, in prior years, most of the samples were also below the quantitation limits.
 In the years for which we have ethylene dichloride data, the detection limit for this air toxic is typically near the one in a million potential cancer risk level.